-Apart from the above, employees are eligible to receive compensation and benefits consisting of medical services, monthly indemnity, rehabilitation and funeral grants in case of work-related causes.
-Contributions will be collected from the employer annually (once a year) and contributed to Workmen's Compensation Fund to compensate employees for the aforesaid incidents due to work-related causes.
-In the first year, employers have to pay the contributions within 30 days after the first employee was employed.
-For the next years, employers have to pay annual contributions within the month of January of such years.
-January's contributions will be based on wages estimated to be paid in advance to employees in such year and by the end of February of such year, employers need to report to the Social Security Office on all wages actually paid to employees in the previous year.
-In the event that contributions calculated based on all wages paid in the previous are higher than January's contributions paid, by the end of March in such year, the Social Security Office will request for extra contributions, but if lower, an excessive amount will be returned to employers.
+Employees are eligible to receive compensation and benefits consisting of medical services, monthly indemnity, rehabilitation and funeral grants in case of work-related causes.
+The contribution will be collected from the employer annually (once a year).
+At the first year, employers have to pay contributions within 30 days after the first employee was employed.
+For the next year, employers have to pay contributions within the month of January each year.
 The contribution rate varies from 0.2-1.0% of wages based on the risk rating of the establishment type as classified.